In order to play bass guitar with a pick, you’ll need to first get comfortable holding the pick.

 If you’re trying to learn a new technique it will feel strange at first.
 It will feel clunky, clumsy and unnatural but these feelings aren’t the indicators of a bad technique.
 They simply highlight the fact that your body hasn’t moved in this way before and that it needs to learn how.

-As long as you're not putting yourself through painful movements and as long as you're making the bass work around your body and the way your body naturally wants to move then you'll have a good technique.
+As long as you’re not putting yourself through painful movements and as long as you’re moving the way your body naturally wants to move then you’ll have a good technique.